SangResidata/SupplyChain-Dashboard-Manufacture/README.md

 This repository contains a comprehensive **Power BI Dashboard** focused on **Supply Chain Management (SCM)** within a manufacturing context.
 The project aims to provide end-to-end visibility into the supply chain, from procurement and production to distribution and inventory management.

-As someone with a background in **Industrial Engineering from Universitas Indonesia and ITATS**, I designed this dashboard to solve common manufacturing bottlenecks using data.

 ## 🚀 Business Problem & Objectives